mayurinehate/datahub-classify/README.md

 - _column_infos_ - This is a list of ColumnInfo objects.
 Each ColumnInfo object contains metadata (col_name, description, datatype, etc) and values of a column.
 - _confidence_level_threshold_ - If the infotype prediction confidence is greater than the confidence threshold then the prediction is considered as a proposal.
 This is the common threshold for all infotypes.
 - _global_config_ - This dictionary contains configuration details about all supported infotypes.
 Refer section _"Infotype Configuration"_ for more information.
+- _infotypes_ - This is a list of infotypes that is to be processed.
+This is an optional argument, if specified then it will override the default list of all supported infotypes.
+If user is interested in only few infotypes then this list can be specified with correct infotype names.
+Infotype names are case sensitive.

 ### Output Contract:
 API returns a list of ColumnInfo objects of length same as input ColumnInfo objects list.
 A populated list of Infotype proposal(s), if any, is added in the ColumnInfo object itself with a variable name as infotype_proposals.
 The infotype_proposals list contains InfotypeProposal objects which has following information
 - _infotype_ - A proposed infotype name.